matteobarbera/mavlab_wiki_fork/Alusta.md

 Go back to finance [rules-finance](rules-finance)

+Use firefox or internet explorer (not chrome/edge) if you use webshops.

 ## Header data
 * Inkoopcategorie : **- Aanschaf hardware overig**
 * put your own description in **purpose**